nbarn3s/scrapeTools/readme.md

 ![plotPulse example](./doc/plotPulse1.png)

 It was nice to see that there were fewer occurrences than I expected.
 Note that the values are written to standard out.
 There is a [copy for this example here](./doc/stdout1.txt).

+    python twitPulse.py -k "'patriot front'" -d365

+or from within a Python interpreter:

     from scrapeTools.twitPulse import plotPulseMT
     plotPulseMT("'patriot front'", 365)